Book of Exodus

 31Pharaoh then called for Moses and Aaron by night and said, get out and leave us now!
 Both, you and the children of Israel, go serve your LORD as you wish.
 32Take your flocks and herds and be gone and bless me as you go.
 33The Egyptians urged the people to make a hasty exit, for they said, if you delay, we shall surly all be dead.
 34So the people left in haste and took their dough before it was leavened.
 35Now before this, the Israelites had asked the Egyptians for articles of silver, gold and fine clothing.
 36And the LORD granted them favor with the Egyptians so that they gave them whatever they asked for.
 Thus the Israelites plundered the Egyptians.

 43The LORD then said to Moses and Aaron; This is the ordinance of the Passover, that no foreigner shall eat of it.
-44But every servant that has been purchased with money may eat of it, after they have been circumcised, (The New Testament says, We have been bought with a price, 1st Corinthians 6:20).
+44But every servant that has been purchased with money may eat of it, after they have been circumcised, (NOTE: The New Testament tells us that we have been bought with a price, 1st Corinthians 6:20).
 45However a stranger or a hired servant shall not eat of it.
-46The Passover shall be eaten in one house, it shall not be carried outside, nor shall any of its bones be broken, (not one of Christ's bones was broken, John 19:33,36).
+46The Passover shall be eaten in one house, it shall not be carried outside, nor shall any of its bones be broken, (NOTE: not one of Christ's bones was broken, John 19:33,36).
 47The entire congregation of Israel shall observe and keep the Passover.
 48If a stranger who dwells with you, wishes to keep the Passover, all the males with him must be circumcised and then he may keep the Passover, just as a native of the land would.
 But, no uncircumcised person shall eat of it.
 49Thus the same law shall apply for both the native born and the stranger who dwells with you.
 50Thus all the children of Israel did as the LORD had commanded Moses.
 51And this was the day when the LORD brought the children of Israel out of the land of Egypt.

 1Then the LORD spoke to Moses saying; 2Set apart unto Me all the firstborns.
 Whatever opens the womb of the children of Israel, both of men and of beast, shall be Mine.